manojkumarm6m/TryLoopai/README.md

+# Used Selenium Webdriver and Python with Pytest
 # Loopai automation code
 # Extract the data from history and compares with grand total
 # extracted the data from and formed csv file